FleekHQ/fleek-docs/docs/space-desktop/overview.md

 !!! important

-    We highly recommend to install the `AppImage` with [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher/releases/latest), it will give you a better experience and also is recommended by the [electron builder library](https://www.electron.build/configuration/appimage){target=_blank} that we use to build the Space Desktop app.
+    We highly recommend to open the `space-app-{LATEST_VERSION}-linux-x86_64.AppImage` app with [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher/releases/latest), it will give you a better experience and also is recommended by the [electron builder library](https://www.electron.build/configuration/appimage){target=_blank} that we use to build the Space Desktop app.

 !!! info

-    You don't know what it is an `AppImage` app?
+    You don't know what it is an `.AppImage` app?
 You can visit the [AppImage website](https://appimage.org/){target=_blank} to get more information.